Bobcatou/broken-link-checker/readme.txt

 *This is an automatically generated changelog*

+= 0.7.3 =
+* Reverted to the old access-checking algorithm + some error suppression.

 = 0.7.2 =
 * Only use the custom access rights detection routine if open\_basedir is set.